Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: Introduction

 \citet{petitdemange2023} provided the first identification of the Tayler-Spruit dynamo in 3D direct numerical simulations of stellar radiative zones.
 The measured magnetic AM transport is consistent with the scaling law of the original Tayler-Spruit dynamo model~\citep{petitdemange2024}.
-To alleviate the tension between this dynamo model and the observations of post main-sequence stars, \citet{daniel2023} argued that the additional transport required can be done by Reynolds stresses.
-While they forced differential rotation by imposing fixed rotation rates at the spherical boundaries (spherical Taylor-Couette configuration), we will use a volumetric forcing~\citep[see e.g.][]{meduri2024}.
+To alleviate the tension between this dynamo model and the observations of post-main-sequence stars, \citet{daniel2023} argued that the additional transport required can be done by Reynolds stresses.
+While they forced differential rotation by imposing fixed rotation rates at the spherical boundaries (spherical Taylor-Couette configuration), we will use a volumetric forcing.
 This configuration is less prone to hydrodynamic instabilities, which facilitates the identification of the acting dynamo in the simulation.
-In this paper, we demonstrate the existence of a new Tayler-Spruit dynamo in a setup relevant for stellar stably stratified zones, and characterise its impact on the stellar physics.
-This new branch recalls one of the Tayler-Spruit dynamos identified in proto-neutron stars by~\cite{barrere2023,barrere2024a}, and can be maintained for the extreme stratifications observed in evolved stars.
+In this paper, we demonstrate the existence of a new Tayler-Spruit dynamo in a setup relevant for stellar stably stratified zones, and characterise its impact on stellar physics.
+This new solution recalls one of the Tayler-Spruit dynamo branches identified in proto-neutron stars by~\cite{barrere2023,barrere2025,barrere2026a}, and can be maintained for the extreme stratifications observed in evolved stars.

-In the follwing Sect.~\ref{sec:methods}, we describe the numerical setup and methods.
-Sects.~\ref{sec:branch} and~\ref{sec:laws} present the new dynamo branch in different regimes of stratification and the extracted scaling laws of the magnetic field and the transport processes, while we show the different implications for observations in Sect.~\ref{sec:applications}.
+In the following Sect.~\ref{sec:methods}, we describe the numerical setup and methods.
+Sects.~\ref{sec:branch} and~\ref{sec:laws} present the new dynamo solution in different regimes of stratification and the extracted scaling laws of the magnetic field and the transport processes, while we show the different implications for observations in Sect.~\ref{sec:applications}.
 Finally, we discuss the limits of the methods and results in Sect.~\ref{sec:discussion}, and draw the conclusions in Sect.~\ref{sec:conclusions}.